 RECOMMENDATIONS (3 RD EDITION) COMPLY EXPLANATION The applicable processes for these evaluations can be found in the Company's Corporate Governance Plan, which is available on the Company's website. (b) The Company's Corporate Governance Plan requires the Company to disclose whether or not performance evaluations were conducted during the relevant reporting period.
 The Company intends to complete performance evaluations in respect of the senior executives (if any) for each financial year in accordance with the applicable processes.
+A performance evaluation process is currently underway for the financial year ended 30 June 2018.
 Principle 2: Structure the Board to add value Recommendation 2.1 (a) The Company does not have a Nomination Committee.
-The The Board of a listed entity should: YES Company's Nomination Committee Charter provides for the creation of a Nomination Committee (if it is considered it will (a) have a nomination committee which: benefit the Company), with at least three members, a (i) has at least three members, a majority of whom are independent Directors; and majority of whom are independent Directors, and which must be chaired by an independent Director. (ii) is chaired by an independent Director, (b) The Company does not have a Nomination Committee as the and disclose: Board considers the Company will not currently benefit from its establishment.
-In accordance with the Company's Board (iii) the charter of the committee; Charter, the Board carries out the duties that would ordinarily (iv) the members of the committee; and be carried out by the Nomination Committee under the Nomination Committee Charter, including the following (v) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or processes to address succession issues and to ensure the Board has the appropriate balance of skills, experience, independence and knowledge of the entity to enable it to discharge its duties and responsibilities effectively: (b) if it does not have a nomination committee, disclose that fact and the processes it employs to address Board succession issues and to ensure that the Board has the appropriate balance of skills, experience, (i) devoting time at least annually to discuss Board succession issues and updating the Company's Board skills matrix; and
+The The Board of a listed entity should: YES Company's Nomination Committee Charter provides for the creation of a Nomination Committee (if it is considered it will (a) have a nomination committee which: benefit the Company), with at least three members, a (i) has at least three members, a majority of whom are independent Directors; and majority of whom are independent Directors, and which must be chaired by an independent Director. (ii) is chaired by an independent Director, (b) The Company does not have a Nomination Committee as and disclose: the Board considers the Company will not currently benefit from its establishment.
+In accordance with the Company's (iii) the charter of the committee; Board Charter, the Board carries out the duties that would (iv) the members of the committee; and ordinarily be carried out by the Nomination Committee under the Nomination Committee Charter, including the (v) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or following processes to address succession issues and to ensure the Board has the appropriate balance of skills, experience, independence and knowledge of the entity to enable it to discharge its duties and responsibilities (b) if it does not have a nomination committee, disclose effectively: that fact and the processes it employs to address Board succession issues and to ensure that the Board (i) devoting time at least annually to discuss Board succession issues and updating the Company's Board